jillibus/PyBer_Analysis/README.md

 4. Suburban cities stay with in the $500 to $1500 total fares.
 5. Urban cities stay within the $1500 to $2500 total fares.

+So knowing how the analysis came out from our data above, and now our new analysis with the data over the period of time from January through April 2019, we can look at these new points of interest and see how we can go forward in our business model at PyBar.

 ## Summary